COVID-19, Existential Insecurity and Value Change in Japan

 On March 4 Plamen Akaliyski (PhD, Postdoctoral Researcher, Keio University, Japan) took part in the "Culture matters" research seminar with the report "COVID-19, Existential Insecurity and Value Change in Japan".

 Inglehart’s modernization theory links cultural values to the underlying subjective sense of existential security (‘scarcity hypothesis’).
-Values are also considered stable once individuals reach adulthood (‘socialization hypothesis’) but an acute existential crisis such as the Covid-19 pandemic may challenge this assumption.
-We test how the existential insecurity related to the pandemic relates to emancipative and secular values in four different analyses.
-First, we test whether values have changes during the pandemic compared to five months earlier using representative surveys for the population of Japan from WVS wave 7 (N=1,353) and VIC survey (N=3,000).
-Second, we test whether prefectures more severely affected by the pandemic experienced stronger value change.
-Third, we assess if individuals objectively affected by the pandemic differ in their values from the rest of the population.
-Lastly, we examine if individuals subjectively experiencing adversity also emphasize values related to existential insecurity more strongly.
+Values are also considered stable once individuals reach adulthood (‘socialization hypothesis’) but an acute existential crisis such as the COVID-19 pandemic may challenge this assumption.
+The authors tested how the existential insecurity related to the pandemic relates to emancipative and secular values in four different analyses.
+First, the authors tested whether values have changes during the pandemic compared to five months earlier using representative surveys for the population of Japan from WVS wave 7 (N = 1,353) and VIC survey (N = 3,000).
+Second, the authors tested whether prefectures more severely affected by the pandemic experienced stronger value change.
+Third, the authors assessed if individuals objectively affected by the pandemic differ in their values from the rest of the population.
+Lastly, the authors examined if individuals subjectively experiencing adversity also emphasize values related to existential insecurity more strongly.
 At all levels of analysis – national, regional, and individual (objectively and subjectively measured) – existential insecurity was associated with weaker emancipative and secular values, that is, stronger traditional, intolerant, and religious values.
-These findings support the scarcity hypothesis but disprove the socialization hypothesis as we provide evidence that values can change even within a negligibly short time period.
+These findings support the scarcity hypothesis but disprove the socialization hypothesis as the authors provided evidence that values can change even within a negligibly short time period.